All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 Is VBAL a Good Investment?

-As per Vanguard, VBAL is for people who “…are looking for long-term capital growth and a moderate level of income” and who can “handle the ups and downs of the stock market.”
+As per Vanguard, VBAL is for people who “…are looking for long-term capital growth and a moderate level of income” and can “handle the ups and downs of the stock market.”

 That said, VBAL is not as aggressive as VEQT or VGRO and may suffer less volatility during market corrections.